isabella232/document-services.en/help/pdfservices/gettingstartednet.md

 ---
-title: Getting Started with Adobe PDF Tools API and .Net
+title: Getting Started with Adobe PDF Services API and .Net
 description: Developers can get started in just a few minutes with the ready to run sample files provided for accessing all the available web services
 type: Tutorial
 role: Developer